UKCloud/documentation/articles/vmware/vmw-how-convert-edge.md

 - **NSX Tenant Portal** - The new Tenant Portal is a pure HTML5 user interface that you can use in conjunction with the legacy vCloud Director Web Console.
 This portal provides an initial set of controls to configure Advanced Gateway NSX Edges.

-- **New API NSX management** - vCloud Director 8.20 introduces a new proxy API that enables vCloud API clients to make requests to the NSX API.
+- **New API NSX management** - vCloud Director provides a proxy API that enables vCloud API clients to make requests to the NSX API.
 Unlike the NSX API, which is designed to address NSX objects in a global scope, such as a vCenter database, the vCloud Director API for NSX is designed to address NSX objects within the scope of a vCloud Director tenant organisation.

 - **SSH edge access** - If you enable SSH, you can perform your own packet captures and troubleshoot your edge gateway yourself, without having to contact UKCloud Support.